GabP404/MyShelfie-multiplayer-game/README.md

 - `--cli`: If set, this flag runs the game in textual mode.
 If it is not set, the game will run with a graphical interface.
 - `--server-address=<server-address>`: This parameter allows you to specify the server address if it's different from the default one.
+Note that it is possible also to use a hostname instead of an IP address, as long as there is a valid DNS record for it in the DNS server used by the client.
 Example usage:

 ```sh